-The current implementation of the JRCC is limited by both the mechanical properties of the stainless steel band and the growth in gap size as wrap angle increases.
-After the initial exponential pattern was verified, a thicker band was utilized to withstand larger shear stresses.
-This required surface polishing and a larger holding torque to compensate for the increase in rigidity, which moved further from approximations made in the derivation of (4).
-Future work will explore the best models and materials for a capstan band that can conform to the dielectric substrate while withstanding sufficient shear stresses.
-Future work will also explore designs that allow motion in multiple directions.
+The performance of the JRCC is limited by both the growth in gap size and the mechanical properties of the SS band.
+As wrap angle increases, the device should become increasingly efficient at converting voltage to shear stress.
+However, as wrap angle increases, the gap size also increases, decreasing efficiency.
+After the initial JRCC configuration exponential pattern was verified, a thicker band was utilized to withstand larger shear stresses.
+This came at the cost of requiring a larger holding torque to compensate for the increase in rigidity, which also moves farther from approximations made in the (4) derivation.
+Further work will explore the best materials to use for the capstan band that can conform to the dielectric substrate while being able to withstand sufficient shear stresses.
+Future work will also explore different designs to allow motion in multiple directions.